Comment on page

-We will check the traffic to see if we buy that users that we need.The Report Master will help us with the traffic analysis.
+We will check the traffic to see if we buy that users that we need.The Basic Metrics will help us with the traffic analysis.

-The report shows that traffic from google adword has a downward trend line, on the contrary, organics are growing.
+The report shows that traffic from google adwords has a downward trend line, on the contrary, organics are growing.
 Users from different sources perceive our game differently.

 It is also worth to segment reports when analyzing by platform, traffic sources, country, version and other criteria, as the behavior of different categories of users may differ.

 We will check what is our game’s retention, whether it’s always been at this level.
-Let’s go to the Engagement dashboard or Report Master.
+Let’s go to the Engagement dashboard or Basic Metrics.